carpentries-incubator/hpc-intro/setup.md

 lessons and maintain them, see our [lesson-example](lesson-example).
 It will walk you through the basics of lesson design and how to use GitHub, Markdown and Jekyll for lesson development.
 Follow the instructions below to make your own empty lesson in your own GitHub account.
-Once you've done that you can just write Markdown code and have lesson web pages just like the [lesson-example](lesson-example) and all of our other lessons.
+Once you've done that you can just write Markdown code and have lesson web pages just like the [lesson-example](lesson-example) and all of our other lessons, but with your lesson content.

 Requirements:
 * A GitHub account